-Condition Requirement Reference Section 4.3A 4.3A Within six (6) months of the date of commencement of the modified operation, the Applicant must submit for the approval of the Secretary, an Operational Air and Odour Validation Report.
-The Report must: a) Be prepared by a suitable qualified and experienced person(s) in consultation with the EPA; b) Include a revised Air Quality Impact Assessment of air quality impacts from the project 'as constructed' and include actual measured emissions; c) Assess conclusions made in the documents: i.
-"Air Quality Impact Assessment - transpacific Diversification Project 05_0037 Mod 5" prepared by AECOM and dated 15 March 2016; and ii.
-Any subsequent air quality impact assessment prepared for the facility 'as constructed'. d) Include a complete source emissions monitoring program for the facility to validate compliance with the Protection of the Environment Operations (Clean Air) Regulation 2010 ("the Regulation") and to validate the emissions inventory contained within the document "Air Quality Impact Assessment - Transpacific Diversification Project 05_0037 Mod 5" prepared by AECOM and dated 14 January 2016 or any subsequent emissions inventory prepared for the facility 'as constructed'.
-A copy of the results and recommendations of the source emissions monitoring program must be included in the Report. e) Identify what additional measures could be implemented to ensure compliance with the Regulation and approval conditions should any non-compliance be detected; and f) Provide details of any complaints received relating to air quality generated by the project and action taken to respond to those complaints.
+Condition Requirement Reference Section 4.3A (MOD 7) Within six (6) months of the date of commencement of the modified operation for MOD 7, the Applicant must submit for approval of the Planning Secretary, an Operational Air and Odour Validation Report.
+Section 5 The Report must: a) Be prepared by a suitably qualified and experienced person(s) in consultation with the EPA; b) include a revised Air Quality Impact Assessment of air quality impacts from the project 'as constructed' and include actual measured emissions; c) assess the operation of MOD 7 against the air quality and odour predictions made in the documents: • "Cleanaway Rutherford AQIA - EPL Point 19 Modification and Pilot Scale Oil Polishing Unit" prepared by AECOM Australia Pty Ltd and dated 6 May 2021; • "Updated Stack Height Dispersion Comparison" prepared by AECOM Australia Pty Ltd and dated 24 January 2022; • "EPL Point Modification and Pilot Scale Oil Polishing Unit AQIA PM2.5 addendum - Ref: MP05_0037-Mod-7" prepared by AECOM Australia Pty Ltd and dated 3 August 2023; and • any subsequent air quality impact assessment prepared for the facility 'as constructed'. d) include an action plan that identifies and priorities any air quality and odour mitigation measures that may be necessary to reduce air quality and odour emissions; and e) provide details of any complaints received relating to air quality impacts generated by the project and action taken to respond to those complaints.